-The preparation of financial statements in conformity with accounting principles generally accepted in the United States ("U.S. GAAP") requires the Company to make estimates and assumptions that affect the amounts reported in the financial statements.
+The preparation of financial statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions that affect the amounts reported in the financial statements.
 Actual results could differ from those estimates.

 Significant Customers and Other Risks